Nate Roberts

 Our state lands must remain, not be sold off for short-term financial gain, and should be accessible to all.
 Camping, hunting, fishing, or a picnic on state lands should not need to be something that we need special permission from an out-of-state landowner to enjoy with friends and family.
 We must hold fast to this ideal for future generations.

-As a State Representative, I welcome input from all working people on any of these subjects and I will work diligently to get that work completed.
+As a State Representative, I welcome input from all people on any of these subjects.
+I pledge to listen, and act, in the best interest of our community.